 3

-Now here we have seen how to use the EXCEPT operator on two different tables.
+Now, here we have seen how to use the EXCEPT operator on two different tables.
 Is it possible to use it on a single table?
 Absolutely.
-You can use it on a single table and you can even have where clause.
+You can use it on a single table, and you can even have a WHERE clause.

-So for the single table example will use table TblProfessor, again I have already created that in populated it with test data.
-And here is the SQL script to do that
+For the single table example, we will use table TblProfessor.
+Again, I have already created it and populated it with test data.
+Here is the SQL script to do that.

 3